duckdb/duckdb-web/docs/archive/0.8/sql/data_types/nulls.md

 ---
+blurb: The NULL value represents a missing value.
+expanded: Data Types
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/sql/data_types/nulls
+selected: Documentation/Data Types/NULL Values
 title: NULL Values
-selected: Documentation/Data Types/NULL Values
-expanded: Data Types
-blurb: The NULL value represents a missing value.
 ---

 `NULL` values are special values that are used to represent missing data in SQL.
 Columns of any type can contain `NULL` values.
 Logically, a `NULL` value can be seen as "the value of this field is unknown".